pawpaw2022/simplebank/README.md

 Welcome to the Simple Banking System backend service repository.
 This project is built in Go and comprises three main components: the database (DB), REST APIs, and deployment configurations.

-> **Annoucement**: As of 2023-09-01, the deployment of this project will be deleted from AWS as EKS is too expensive to maintain.
+> **Annoucement**: As of 2023-09-01, the service of this project will be terminated from AWS as EKS is too expensive to maintain.
 The project is meant to be a learning experience and not a production-ready application.
 If you wish to continue using the project, please fork the repository and deploy it on your own.

 ## Overview